Content on this page was generated by AI and has not been manually reviewed.

 Try a different server, switch protocols, ensure you’re on a stable internet connection, and make sure the latest version of Firefox and the extension is installed.

 In many places, using a VPN is legal, but some regions restrict or regulate VPN use.
 Always check local laws and service terms before using any VPN.
-Usa vpn extension edge
+Mullvad espn+ watch ESPN+ with Mullvad VPN to bypass geo restrictions, protect privacy, and optimize streaming 2026

 How can I compare Planet VPN to other Firefox extensions?